-- ENGR 451.
+ENGR 451.
 CAPSTONE DESIGN LABORATORY I. An advanced lab course requiring the student to complete their senior design project.
+The capstone design project is initiated, defined and documented.
+Extensive technical writing and oral presentation skills are employed.
 For electrical/computer engineering majors, this will include performing experiments in control systems, digital communication systems, and initiation of work with the senior design team.
 For mechanical engineering majors this will include 3-D computer-aided design and manufacturing techniques and experiments related to their senior project.
 For applied science and engineering majors, this will include a bio-technology project or project management element.
 Written reports and oral presentations are required.
-This course is designated Speaking Intensive (SI).
+This course is designated Writing Intensive (WI) and Speaking Intensive (SI).
 Prerequisites: Senior standing in Engineering or applied science and engineering.

-Corequisite: Engineering 401. - ENGR 452.
+ENGR 452.
 CAPSTONE DESIGN LABORATORY II.
 An advanced lab course requiring student teams to complete their group design project.
 Written reports and oral presentations are required.
 This course is designated Speaking Intensive (SI).
 Prerequisites: Senior standing in Engineering or applied science and engineering; Engineering 451.

-Spring semester, three hours. - ENGR 480.
+ENGR 480.
 INTERNSHIP IN ENGINEERING.
 An opportunity for junior or senior engineering majors to participate in an extended work experience (six months or more) under the supervision of an on-site manager and a department faculty member.
 Products of the internship will include an evaluation by the on-site manager, a journal of the internship experience, and a paper describing the experience and relating it to academic theory.
 This course may be repeated a maximum of three times.
 Prerequisite: Permission from the department chair.